Initial presentation of Breast DCIS on mammography

 Can the type of microcalcifications predict invasive cancer potential?

 Radiologists with a long experience in breast cancer diagnosis do begin to get a feel for the subtle features in the presentation of microcalcifications which are more worrisome.
 But overall, calcifications which have a granular morphology, small size, and large numbers, and those occurring in clusters are general more indicative of a potentially invasive carcinoma.
-However, statistics and interpretations regarding DCIS calcifications are known to be rather erratic.
+However, statistics and interpretations regarding breast DCIS calcifications are known to be rather erratic.
 At such an early stage, no one can really say what is going to happen.
 Also, the characteristic morphological features found in high-grade DCIS are not always present when the lesion is still very small.
 This is an important issue, because sometimes treatment decisions, including potential mastectomy, are made based on interpretation of microcalcifications, correlated by biopsy samples and other imaging methods.
 But generally, the size of the area affected by microcalcifications as seen on the mammogram X-ray can be used as an indicator of the size of the actual lesion, and this can influence treatment options regarding possible excision.
-There really is no strict association of mammographic appearance of DCIS and the actual histopathological grade.
-But, DCIS lesions presenting as microcalcifications rather than just as a asymmetrical density are a little more easy to predict.
+There really is no strict association of mammographic appearance of breast DCIS and the actual histopathological grade.
+But, breast DCIS lesions presenting as microcalcifications rather than just as a asymmetrical density are a little more easy to predict.

 Other pathologic variables which correlate with DCIS